Cloud Identity Playbook

 |Security Management Office||Office||Generate a holistic view of security activities and events across platforms and environments through ICAM data.|

 |DevOps Office||Office||Secure and automate DevOps identities.|

-The Cloud Identity Working Group of the Federal Chief Information Security Officer Council ICAM Subcommittee, in collaboration with the Federal Chief Information Officer Council Cloud & Infrastructure Community of Practice, developed this Playbook.
-U.S. Federal Executive Branch agencies can use this Playbook to plan Cloud Identity services related to the FICAM Architecture Services Framework.
-This Playbook is not official policy, mandated action, or provides authoritative information technology terms.
-It includes best practices to supplement existing federal policies and builds upon Executive Order 14028, Office of Management and Budget Memorandum 19-17, and existing FICAM guidance and playbooks.
+The Cloud Identity Working Group of the Federal Chief Information Security Officer Council ICAM Subcommittee, in collaboration with the Federal Chief Information Officer Council Cloud & Infrastructure Community of Practice, developed this playbook.
+U.S. Federal Executive Branch agencies can use this playbook to plan Cloud Identity services related to the FICAM Architecture Services Framework.
+This playbook is not official policy or mandated action, and it does not provide authoritative information technology terms.
+It includes best practices to supplement existing federal policies and builds upon Executive Order 14028, Office of Management and Budget Memorandum 19-17, and existing Federal ICAM (FICAM) guidance and playbooks.
 Subject areas with intersecting scopes, such as cloud operating models, Federal Risk and Authorization Management Program (FedRAMP), and enterprise governance, are considered only to the extent that they relate to ICAM services delivered in a cloud service model.
-Privileged access management (e.g., superusers, domain administrators) is out of scope for this Playbook.
+Privileged access management (e.g., superusers, domain administrators) is out of scope for this playbook.

 Cloud Identity 101

 Identity is foundational to security both on-premises and within cloud environments.
 It is the first touchpoint to access data and impacts user experience.
 In cloud environments, application access acts as a perimeter for protecting applications and workloads where traditionally these were network-based defenses.
 In this playbook, on-premises is defined as an agency operating identity services on agency-owned and maintained infrastructure.